 Douglas County’s Public Works Department wants to remind Douglas County residents about the Kansas Noxious Weed Law.
 It requires residents who own or supervise land to control and eradicate weeds declared noxious by state legislative action.
-These weeds are Field Bindweed, Musk Thistle, Canada Thistle, Johnsongrass and Sericea Lespedeza.
+The prominent weeds in Douglas County are: Field Bindweed, Musk Thistle, Canada Thistle, Johnsongrass and Sericea Lespedeza.

 Control is defined as preventing the production of viable seed and the vegetative spread of the plant.